 Where you’ll be working: Tokoroa Hospital

-You will need to have the following requirements:
+You will require the following qualifications/experience:

 The Waikato District Health Board Health & Safety has a policy that includes ensuring that you comply with the Health Order announced 11 October 2021 and with the Waikato DHB’s Vaccine Preventable Diseases for Employees policy.
 The policy prescribes the required vaccinations including COVID19 for all employees of Waikato DHB.
 COVID-19 vaccinations are mandatory before you commence employment.

 The Waikato District Health Board (DHB) is one of the largest of 20 DHBs in New Zealand.